lamalab-org/xtal2txt/README.md

     </a>
 </p>

-Package to define, convert, encode and decode crystal structures into text representations
+Package to define, convert, encode and decode crystal structures into text representations.
+`xtal2txt` is an important part of our [MatText](https://github.com/lamalab-org/MatText) framework.

 ## 💪 Getting Started